-*- coding: utf-8 -*-

 """

-- int: The canalizing depth (number of conditionally canalizing
+The canalizing depth is the total number of canalizing variables identified

 """